epfl-ada/ada-2022-project-souvladaki/README.md

 ## Methods :dart:
-Our initial analysis has been performed in few parts.
+Our initial analysis has been performed in a few parts.
 All the way long, when an incoherence is found in the data, it is cleaned and justify in the code.
-First the importation and shaping of the data into a convenient way (article/categories/links) with panda.
+First the loading and shaping of the data into a convenient way (article/categories/links) with pandas.
 Some general analysis and visualization about the overall dataset (with panda,numpy):
   - Number of links per articles
   - Number of articles per categories (a way of classification)